Job Description: Lead Veterinarian

-- Provides annual zoonotic disease training for all staff meeting.
+- Provides an annual zoonotic disease training session for all staff.

-- Ensures that the Curatorial Team is apprised of relevant laws and regulations regarding the Museum’s live animal collections and maintaining current AZA Standards.
+- Ensures that the Curators are apprised of relevant medical and welfare laws and regulations regarding the Museum’s live animal collections and maintaining current AZA Standards.

-- Supervises Medical Coordinator and coordinates all animal exams and procedures, veterinary specialist consultation, emergency care, medical treatments, on-site medications and supplies, and veterinary clinic equipment maintenance.
+- Coordinates all veterinary specialist consultations, emergency care, medical treatments, on-site medications and supplies, and veterinary clinic equipment maintenance.

-- Provides and/or coordinates transports of animals leaving the facility for medical care or transfer.
+- Provides and/or coordinates transport of animals leaving the facility for medical care or transfer.

-- Serves on and participates in the Museum’s Safety, and Animal Welfare and Use Committees.
+- Serves on and participates in the Museum’s Safety, and Animal Welfare Committees.

 - Other duties as assigned.